·

 The pattern is:

 This isn't theoretical.
-It happened to LiteLLM.
-It happened to Checkmarx.
+It happened to Trivy, and through Trivy to LiteLLM.
 It will happen again.

 If you installed LiteLLM in March 2026, check which version you got: